oplS16projects/Visual-data-Ryan-Cauble-and-Cody-Mulkern/README.md

 will write the code that creates the database and the code that generates the results visually.

 ### Cody Mulkern
-will write the code that extracts data from an outside file and the code that computes the data mathematically.
+To extract the data from an outside file and manipulate it in a useful way.
+This will be done using the built in racket file input/output streams.
+From there the the data will need to be put into a database of some sort to be used later for computation and graphing.